 Assad has drawn support from Syria's ethnic and religious minorities, including Christians and members of his Alawite sect.
 The rebels are dominated by Syria's Sunni Muslim majority.

-At least 100,000 Syrians have been killed in the civil war.
+At least 100,000 Syrians have been killed in the country's civil war, now in its third year.